imlolman/Wordpress-Docker-with-Persistant-Volume-and-PMA/readme.md

 ## RUN INSTRUCTIONS
 - Clone the repo
-- Add A random number in .env
+- Change example.env to .env and add configurations
 - Run the bash file `run.sh`